jimmyfyx/terrasentia_gazebo/README.md

 `env_{env_idx}` in `/terra_worlds/models`.
 Meanwhile, it can generate config file for routes information in `/terra_worlds/configs/env_{env_idx}`.

 ## `rowswitch.py`
-This is a ROS node that is used to generate real-time MPC paths based on current robot position and routes information in `/terra_worlds/configs/env_{env_idx}`.
+This is a ROS node that is used to publish real-time MPC paths based on current robot position and routes information in `/terra_worlds/configs/env_{env_idx}`.